FacuBotta/FacuBotta/README.md

 # Hi World!! 👋

-I am currently a student in Web development.
-I don't have a lot of experience at the moment but I am an enthusiastic student.
+I am currently a recent graduate in Web development from ADRAR Centre de Formation in Montpellier, France.
+While I may not have extensive experience yet, I am an enthusiastic learner.

-Every time I start a new project it's easy for me to lose track of time and spend hours and hours in front of the computer until I finish it 😄 ⚡⚡⚡⚡.
+Every time I start a new project, I easily lose track of time, spending hours and hours in front of the computer until it's completed 😄 ⚡⚡⚡⚡.

-- 🔭 I’m currently studying in ADRAR Centre de Formation.
+- 🔭 I recently obtained my diploma in Web Development from ADRAR Centre de Formation in Montpellier, France.
-- 🌱 I’m currently learning CSS, JavaScript, HTML, React, PHP, and more 😄
+- 🌱 I have acquired solid foundations in HTML, CSS, PHP, React, Node.js, and more 😄
-- ⚡ I love the code ✨✨
+- ⚡ I love coding and constantly strive to improve my skills and explore new languages and frameworks ✨✨

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/facundo-botta/)!